Obscure2020/Obscure-MC-ResPacks/4x Font/Modrinth_Readme.md

-# The font for the 1080p everyman.
-Finally.
+# The perfect font for 1440p.

 Let's face it.
 Most gamers (me included) have 1080p monitors.
 Whether it's a standalone screen or it's built into your laptop, 1080p is still the most common monitor resolution today, and this creates an interesting issue in Minecraft.